VAID: Indexing View Designs in Visual Analytics System: The analysis of VA design collection using VAID

-\textbf{Marks.} In a composite visualization, each visual component is regarded as a specific mark type.
-We display the mark types that have more than 20 records in our knowledge base (\autoref{fig:statistics}D).
+\textbf{Marks: basic types dominate.} In a composite visualization, each visual component is regarded as a specific mark type.
+We display the mark types that have more than 20 records (Fig.~\ref{fig:statistics}D).
 The distribution demonstrates that \textit{bar}, \textit{point}, \textit{line}, and \textit{rect} are the most popular mark types, which are also basic mark types in Vega-Lite.
-For the types that Vega-Lite does not cover, \textit{graph} and \textit{unit}~\cite{park2017atom} visualizations ranks $5^{th}$ and $7^{th}$ among all types.
-The type \textit{others} ranks $9^{th}$, indicating that glyph visualizations are also commonly used in VA designs.
+For the types that Vega-Lite does not cover, \textit{graph} and \textit{unit}~\cite{park2017atom} visualizations rank $5^{th}$ and $7^{th}$ among all types.
+The type \textit{others} ranks $9^{th}$, indicating that glyph visualizations are also commonly used in view designs.